 My last trip to London was in 2012 with Kerstin and our two teenage nephews.
 It was their first time in the City, so we visited all the touristy places from the Royal Palace to Madame Tussaud’s, waiting patiently in lines with thousands of other people.

 To make sure that our nephews didn’t have to mingle with mice, ants, or other animals…, we chose to stay at St Ermin’s Hotel, a 4-star luxury hotel with awesome room service.
-The hotel was great, we didn’t get robbed, and it was even sunny and warm in London!
+The hotel was absolutely gorgeous!
+We didn’t get robbed, and it was even sunny and warm in London!
 Everything seemed perfect… until we tried to catch the right bus.

 For more sightseeing, we decided to take the bus and not the Tube.
 But finding the right bus station in London was actually counter-intuitive.
 First thing to remember: the UK is the only country in Europe where they drive on the left-hand side.
 This means that if you want to go to a place located on the right side of where you’re standing, you have to take a bus that stops on the other side of the street.

 However, it’s often more complicated than that: whenever we found the right bus number at a station, we crossed the street believing that there we’d find the same bus going to the opposite direction.
 But instead of stopping at a station just across the street, it often stopped somewhere on a side or parallel street.
 We ran up and down the streets so many times that in the end we visited almost everything on foot.
 To be honest, failing at understanding the public transport system in London was actually quite frustrating for us city-dwellers, who lived in Paris for a decade!